reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Now when we click on a square it will alternative between `X`'s and `O`'s.
+Now when you click on a square it will alternative between `X`'s and `O`'s.

-But we have a problem.
-Clicking on a square can have two outcomes: either marking the square with a `X` or a `O`.
-If we click a square already marked with an `X` when it is `O`'s turn:
+But you have a problem.
+Clicking on a square can have two outcomes: either marking the square with an `X` or an `O`.
+If you click a square already marked with an `X` when it is `O`'s turn:

 ![O overwriting an X](../images/tutorial/o-replaces-x.gif)

-the `X` is overwritten by an `O`!
+The `X` is overwritten by an `O`!
 While this would add a very interesting twist to the game, we're going to stick to the original rules for now.

-When we mark a square with a `X` or a `O` we aren't first checking to see if the square already has a `X` or `O` value.
-We can fix this by **returning early**.
-We'll check to see if the square already has a `X` or and `O`.
-If the square is already filled we will return early in the `handleClick` function to make sure the board isn't updated and that we don't switch who's turn it is:
+When you mark a square with a `X` or a `O` you aren't first checking to see if the square already has a `X` or `O` value.
+You can fix this by **returning early**.
+You'll check to see if the square already has a `X` or and `O`.
+If the square is already filled you will return early in the `handleClick` function to make sure the board isn't updated and that you don't switch who's turn it is:

 ```jsx {2,3,4}
 function handleClick(i) {